Blue & White Antique Dairy Supply English CREAM Pail Bucket w/ Roses

 The pail has the word ‘CREAM’ in dark blue uppercase lettering.
 The pail has a relief around it resembling bands and has two beautifully moulded handles applied to the sides.
 Please study the photos.

 The cream pail is being offered in good antique condition.
 It has some crazing inside and out and some very minor scratches on the front.
-It is Large and measures Height: 21cm, Width: 31cm, Diameter of pail: 28cm diameter.
+There is a tight hairline about 1-1/2” It is Large and measures Height: 21cm, Width: 31cm, Diameter of pail: 28cm diameter.
 I have a similar one in my own kitchen and don’t come upon these very often.

 A rare, highly collectable piece.